What to expect when visiting Kinder, Edale and the High Peak

 Though if you are with someone who can scan their NT membership on your behalf, remember that the property will benefit from your visit.
 We are in the process of exploring what more we can do to support accessibility at our car parks.

 There are no toilet or hand washing facilities in our Mam Nick car park and other toilet facilities in the area are looked after by local councils, privately owned or by other businesses or may still be closed, so please factor this in to your day out and remember to bring hand sanitiser with you when visiting any countryside areas.
+There are no bins in the countryside so please take all your litter home with you.
+BBQs/campfires/outdoor cooking equipment are not allowed anywhere in the Peak District National Park as they as they are a health and safety risk to wildlife and other people.

 Mobile phone signal